-“On both the distribution and the exhibition sides of the business, the drive toward consolidation continues unabated,” said the Independent Cinema Alliance in a submission last year.
+“On both the distribution and the exhibition sides of the business, the drive toward consolidation continues unabated,” said the ICA in a submission last year.

 Independent distributors have been struggling for years to secure screens to release their films after the explosion of big-budget franchises.
 Likewise, small theater owners cannot afford the predatory distribution terms demanded by studios to screen their blockbusters.